eislab-cps/d7024e/tutorials/4-mocking-networks/README.md

 To implement a mock network we need to implement the `Network` and the `Connection` interface.
 Instead of sending data over an IP network, we'll simulate network communication using Go channels.

-The mockNetwork acts as a central message router that:
+The `mockNetwork` code below acts as a central message router that:
 - **Maps addresses to channels**: Each network address corresponds to a Go channel that receives messages.
 - **Routes messages between nodes**: When you send to an address, it forwards the message to that address's channel.
 - **Simulates network failures**: Can partition nodes or make them unreachable.